exasol/websocket-api/docs/commands/getOffsetV1.md

-### GetOffset: Gets the row offset of a result set
+### getOffset: Gets the row offset of a result set

 This command retrieves the row offset of the result set of this (sub)connection.
 This is the row number of the first row of the current